SolderedElectronics/Inkplate-documentation/source/arduino.rst

     display.begin();

-| Inkplate 6COLOR has only one IO Expander used as external IO expander.
+| Inkplate 6COLOR has only one IO Expander used as an external IO expander.

-| Inkplate 2 has none IO Expanders so all this functions will not work on Inkplate 2!
+| Inkplate 2 has no IO Expanders so all these functions will not work on Inkplate 2!